Mitchellpkt/python-isthmuslib/README.rst

 .. image:: ./readme_images/hist3.png

-Likewise, we have a wrapper for matplotlib's scatter,
+Likewise, we have a wrapper for :code:`matplotlib`'s scatter,

 .. code-block:: python